LIFE in 2021: “CHALLENGE YOURSELF!”

 - What are the factors affecting your self-efficacy?

 - How can you develop more confidence in your abilities?

 - What are the most important things you need to know about the influence of your mind on your achievements?

-There are some ways of challenging yourself that are better than others.
-Research seems to agree on three fundamental conditions on changing yourself:
+There are some ways of challenging oneself that are better than others.
+Research seems to agree on three fundamental conditions on changing oneself:

 - They take you out of your comfort zone without putting you in serious danger.

 - They provide you with an intense, accelerated learning experience.

 - They help you develop skills and attitudes that are highly valuable to you in life.

 12 Ways To Challenge Yourself